 Saint Helena is served by the Church of the Sacred Heart in Jamestown.
-The Parish Priest is Fr.
-David Musgrave of the Schönstatt Institute.
+The Parish Priest is Fr David Musgrave, ISch of the Secular Institute of Schönstatt Fathers.

 Confession: On Request.

 PO Box 77

 A Brief History of the Roman Catholic Church on St. Helena

 Information Provided in Part by Fr.
 Brendan Sullivan (Record Search)

 Early records show that in September 1819, Abbe Antonio Bounavita and Abbe Ange Vignali arrived on St. Helena.
 The two Roman Catholic Priests were tasked to minister to Napoleon and his entourage.
 Bounavita, in poor health, left in March 1821 on the Sailing Vessel, Orwell, less than two months before the death of Napoleon.
 This left Vignali to administer Extreme Unction to Napoleon on the 5th of May 1821 and conduct his burial service on the 9th of May 1821.

 The work completed, Vignali left St. Helena on the Sailing Vessel, Camel on the 27th of May 1821.
 Records are scarce, noting a French Priest who died on his way back to France, until 1852, when a succession of Priests, beginning with Fr.
 McCarthy, were sent to minister to the Roman Catholics in the British Garrison on St. Helena.
 In 1852, the Church of the Sacred Heart was built in Upper Jamestown, where it remains today.